Welcome to our series on the top seven issues nannies care about most.

 To get a good sense for current pay rates, please check out the results of our 2023 Child Care Pay Rate Survey.

-Thank you so much for joining me as we dive into the top seven issues nannies care about most.
+Thank you for following along as we dive into the top seven issues nannies care about most.

-Please make sure to return and join me next week when we discuss job security for nannies.
+Be sure to check back for the next topic in the series, where we discuss job security for nannies.